DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.11](#1.11) Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)
 - **Threat Modeling**: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
   - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
-    - Proactive Approach: This is a proactive approach to threat modeling, which is also known as the defensive approach.
+    - 🔥Proactive Approach: This is a proactive approach to threat modeling, which is also known as the ❄️defensive approach.
+Defensive approach to threat modeling takes place during the early stages of development; the method is based on predicting threats and designing in specific defenses during the coding and crafting process
+  - Security solutions are more cost effective in this phase than later; this concept should be considered a proactive approach to threat management.
+During the early stages of systems development, the team considers the vulnerabilities, threats, and risks of their solution and integrates protections against unwanted outcomes.
-    - Reactive approach or adversarial approach to threat modeling takes place after a product has been created and deployed.
+    - 🔥Reactive approach or adversarial approach to threat modeling takes place after a product has been created and deployed.
+Threat hunting usually happens at this stage.
-- Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by design, secure by default, secure in deployment and communication" (also known as SD3+C)
+- Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by ✴️design, secure by ✴️default, secure in ✴️deployment and ✴️communication" (also known as 🟡SD3+C)
   - It has two objectives:
     - Reduce the number of security-related design and coding defects
     - Reduce the severity of any remaining defects
-- A defensive approach to threat modeling takes place during the early stages of development; the method is based on predicting threats and designing in specific defenses during the coding and crafting process
-  - Security solutions are more cost effective in this phase than later; this concept should be considered a proactive approach to threat management
 - Microsoft developed the **STRIDE threat model**: Also useful for threat categorization during aplication threat modeling
-  - Spoofing: an attack with the goal of gaining access to a target system through the use of falsified identity
+  - ✏️Spoofing: an attack with the goal of gaining access to a target system through the use of falsified identity
-  - Tampering: any action resulting in unauthorized changes or manipulation of data, whether in transit or in storage
+  - ✏️Tampering: any action resulting in unauthorized changes or manipulation of data, whether in transit or in storage
-  - Repudiation: the ability of a user or attacker to deny having performed an action or activity by maintaining plausible deniability
+  - ✏️Repudiation: the ability of a user or attacker to deny having performed an action or activity by maintaining plausible deniability
-  - Information Disclosure: the revelation or distribution of private, confidential, or controlled information to external or unauthorized entities
+  - ✏️Information Disclosure: the revelation or distribution of private, confidential, or controlled information to external or unauthorized entities
-  - Denial of Service (DoS): an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding
+  - ✏️Denial of Service (DoS): an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding
-  - Elevation of privilege: an attack where a limited user account is transformed into an account with greater privileges, powers, and access
+  - ✏️Elevation of privilege: an attack where a limited user account is transformed into an account with greater privileges, powers, and access
 - **Process for Attack Simulation and Threat Analysis (PASTA)**: PASTA is a risk-­centric approach that aims at selecting or developing countermeasures in relation to the value of the assets to be protected.
-A seven-stage threat modeling methodology: _(Our Technical Application Tackles Vulnerabilities And Risks)_
+A seven-stage threat modeling methodology: _(🟡Our Technical Application Tackles Vulnerabilities And Risks)_
-  - Stage I: Definition of the Objectives (DO) for the Analysis of Risk
+  - ✏️Stage I: Definition of the Objectives (DO) for the Analysis of Risk
-  - Stage II: Definition of the Technical Scope (DTS)
+  - ✏️Stage II: Definition of the Technical Scope (DTS)
-  - Stage III: Application Decomposition and Analysis (ADA)
+  - ✏️Stage III: Application Decomposition and Analysis (ADA)
-  - Stage IV: Threat Analysis (TA)
+  - ✏️Stage IV: Threat Analysis (TA)
-  - Stage V: Weakness and Vulnerability Analysis (WVA)
+  - ✏️Stage V: Weakness and Vulnerability Analysis (WVA)
-  - Stage VI: Attack Modeling and Simulation (AMS)
+  - ✏️Stage VI: Attack Modeling and Simulation (AMS)
-  - Stage VII: Risk Analysis and Management (RAM)
+  - ✏️Stage VII: Risk Analysis and Management (RAM)
 - Each stage of PASTA has a specific list of objectives to achieve and deliverables to produce in order to complete the stage
 - **DREAD**: The DREAD model, developed in 2002, is a quantitative risk analysis model that involves rating the severity of security threats by assigning numeric values (typically from 1 to 10) that represent different levels of severity.
-     - Damage: What is the total amount of damage the threat is capable of causing to your business?
+     - ✏️Damage: What is the total amount of damage the threat is capable of causing to your business?
-     - Reproducibility: How easily can an attack on the particular threat be replicated?
+     - ✏️Reproducibility: How easily can an attack on the particular threat be replicated?
-     - Exploitability: How much effort is required for the threat to be exploited by an attacker?
+     - ✏️Exploitability: How much effort is required for the threat to be exploited by an attacker?
-     - Affected users: How many people, either inside or outside of your organization, will be affected by the security threat?
+     - ✏️Affected users: How many people, either inside or outside of your organization, will be affected by the security threat?
      - Discoverability: How easily can the vulnerability be found?
  - **MITRE's ATT&CK framework** is broadly adopted by threat modeling and threat intelligence organizations and is used as a default model in many software packages and tools.
- - ATT&CK is used to map out and understand adversarial behaviors and techniques, allowing organizations to improve detection and response capabilities based on known attack methods.
+ - ATT&CK is used to map out and understand adversarial behaviors and techniques, allowing organizations to improve detection and response capabilities based on ❄️known attack methods.
- - It is a comprehensive knowledge base of adversary tactics and techniques based on real-world observations and using pre-existing tools.
+ - It is a comprehensive knowledge base of adversary tactics and techniques based on real-world observations and using ❄️pre-existing tools.
 It includes:
-     - Tactics: The goals of an adversary during an attack (e.g., Initial Access, Execution, Persistence).
+     - ✏️Tactics: The goals of an adversary during an attack (e.g., Initial Access, Execution, Persistence).
-     - Techniques: Specific methods used to achieve tactics (e.g., Phishing, PowerShell).
+     - ✏️Techniques: Specific methods used to achieve tactics (e.g., Phishing, PowerShell).
   - **The Diamond Model** specifically addresses how to think about intrusions but does not address broader threats, and the other answers were made up for this question.
 The Diamond Model focuses on four key elements that interact with each other to create a threat scenario: i.e Adversary to Infrastructure, Adversary to Capability, Infrastructure to Capability, and Victim to Capability.
-      - Adversary: The entity or individual initiating the attack.
+      - ✏️Adversary: The entity or individual initiating the attack.
-      - Infrastructure: The systems, tools, or networks used by the adversary to conduct the attack.
+      - ✏️Infrastructure: The systems, tools, or networks used by the adversary to conduct the attack.
-      - Capability: The techniques, tools, or methods used by the adversary to exploit vulnerabilities and achieve their goals.
+      - ✏️Capability: The techniques, tools, or methods used by the adversary to exploit vulnerabilities and achieve their goals.
-      - Victim: The target of the attack, which could be a person, organization, system, or data.
+      - ✏️Victim: The target of the attack, which could be a person, organization, system, or data.
 - **Visual, Agile, and Simple Threat (VAST)**: a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
 - Part of the job of the security team is to identify threats, using different methods:
-   - Focus on attackers: this is a useful method in specific situations;
+   - ✏️Focus on attackers: this is a useful method in specific situations;
     - e.g. suppose that a developer’s employment is terminated, and that post-offboarding and review of developer’s computer, a determination is made that the person was disgruntled and angry
       - understanding this situation as a possible threat, allows mitigation steps to be taken
-   - Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
+   - ✏️Focus on assets: an org’s most valuable assets are likely to be targeted by attackers
-   - Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors
+   - ✏️Focus on software: orgs that develop applications in house, and can be viewed as part of the threat landscape; the goal isn’t to identify every possible attack, but to focus on the big picture, identifying risks and attack vectors
 - Understanding threats to the org allow the documentation of potential attack vectors; diagramming can be used to list various technologies under threat
 - **Reduction Analysis** (Also known as Decomposiing the application, system or environment): The purpose is to gain a greater understanding of the logic of a product, its internal components as well as its interactions and external elements: The five key concepts of decomposition are
-  - trust boundaries
+  - ✏️trust boundaries
-  - dataflow paths
+  - ✏️dataflow paths
-  - input points
+  - ✏️input points
-  - privileged operations
+  - ✏️privileged operations
-  - Details about security stance and approach.
+  - ✏️Details about security stance and approach.

 [1.12](#1.12) Apply Supply Chain Risk Management (SRM) concepts (OSG-9 Chpt 1)
 - 1.12.1 Risks associated with hardware, software, and services